ably/grpc-memory-leak-test/README.md

 ### 3. Run the tests

 Find a good commit.
 For example, `v1.1.0` is a known good commit, however you want to use the most recently known good commit.
-Then find the failing commit SHA, for example you may just use `master`.
+Then find the failing commit SHA, for example you may just use `main`.

 Then let `git bisect` do it's thing